 Did you hear about the war?
 Not likely.
 I am talking about the war in Heaven.
 But I digress.
 One of the most amazing theological talks I ever attended took place in Canada Christian College, on Halloween.
 The billed speaker, Father Gary Thomas, chief exorcist of the Vatican, and inspiration for the Hollywood movie: The Rite.
-A lot of people went because of the movie’s street cred, I think, or just out of weird interest at hearing a real exorcist talk about his experiences.
+A lot of people went because of the movie’s street cred, I think, or just out of weird interest at hearing from a real exorcist.
 Still, the talk was not about that.
 It was sensational for different reasons.
 It was a talk on pure theology.

-Father Gary talked about how before Vatican II, there had been an emphasis on high Christology in the doctrine of the Catholic Church.
-After that, a lot of squishiness had worked its way into the system.
+Father Gary noted how before Vatican II, there had been a high Christology in the doctrine of the Catholic Church.
+After that, a lot of squishiness worked its way into the system.
 People no longer adhered to a strict theology.
 There was a watering down the traditional beliefs.
-At the centre of this loss, was a devaluing of the role of Christ in salvation, and at the centre of that, a falling away in the belief that Christ’s death on the Cross was anything more than mere misadventure, or an exemplary picture of sacrificial love.
+At the centre of this loss, was a devaluing of the role of Christ, that his death on the Cross was only misadventure, or an example of sacrificial love.

 This should be of no surprise to any serious Bible reader.
 Jesus himself noted that he had witnessed the fall of Lucifer in the beginning of time.
 “I beheld Satan as lightning fall from heaven.
 Behold, I give unto you power to tread on serpents and scorpions, and over all the power of the enemy: and nothing shall by any means hurt you.
 Notwithstanding in this rejoice not, that the spirits are subject unto you; but rather rejoice, because your names are written in heaven.”
 Luke 10: 17–20 Elsewhere he tells his disciples “… from the days of John the Baptist until now the kingdom of heaven suffereth violence, and the violent take it by force.”
 Matthew 11:12.
 Sounds like a war to me.

 You don’t have to look far to see this war going on with your own eyes.
 Often buried in stories of crime, is the mental state of the person accused of committing the crime.
 I look for this, and it is perhaps not surprising for the perpetrator to relate that he or she was operating under the instruction of an evil entity who would torture them with suggestions.
 Those who followed through would be dismissed by the judicial authorities as not guilty by way of insanity.
-They didn’t believe the Devil was simply schizophrenic hallucinations.
+They believed the Devil was simply schizophrenic hallucinations.
 Criminal psychologist Jerry Marzinsky has noted that the ramblings of crazy people should be random and nonsensical.
 Instead, the demonic messages the criminally insane hear, are consistent in their hatred for humanity.

 But you can’t mess around with evil face to face.
 The demons recognized Jesus right away.
 They also recognized his unique role in salvation history.
 They understood that the war would eventually come to an end, and that they would be bound and cast back into Hell.
 “Son of Man,” one of the demons protested, “Why have you come to torture us before the appointed time?”

-I am not a fan of those who push a fluffy Christology.
-There are many who come in Jesus’ name who do not do him justice.
-They are the liars and thieves Jesus warns us about.
-Their theology sounds very seeker-friendly, but dismisses Christ.
-Some like Richard Rohr go so far as to equate the Christ role as one that humans achieve by spiritual enlightenment.
+Some like Richard Rohr demote the Christ role to a generic one that humans achieve through spiritual enlightenment.
 He smiles when he says it.
 When I hear such things my stomach churns.
 I have to hold myself from shouting out loud, “GOOD GOD ROHR Get ahold of yourself man.
 Do you hear yourself talking?
-Did you ever imagine that Christ’s death might be bigger than anything you might have to say about it?”
+Did you ever imagine that Christ’s death might be bigger than your oversized ego?”

-So let me just say, that I believe that the death of Christ was somewhat magical, as it were.
-It is the one antedote to human evil, and to radical evil.
+So let me just say, that I believe that the death of Christ was somewhat magical.
+It is the one antidote to human evil, and to radical evil.
 It is God’s answer to the snares of the Devil which have tripped and waylaid human endeavours since the beginning of time.

 Hence, I like to find refuge in old hymns, the ones which faithfully relate the Christ story, and our relationship to it.
 One of my favourites is the very old hymn, “In Christ Alone” by Andrew Rinaldi